duke-alibubu/Kotlin_Learning/README.md

   Constructors take less line of codes to write !
  - Primary constructors: part of the class header.
 The primary constructor doesn't have any block of codes, so if required, use the init keyword for the initializer.
  - Secondary constructors: MUST contain a call to the primary constructor using "this".

+ - By default, class/variables in Kotlin are final.
+If we want to override, needs to specify it as 'open'.

+ --------------------------------------------ABSTRACT CLASSES & INTERFACES--------------------------------------------------------------
+ - Abstract classes have constructor while interfaces do not have constructor logics. <<Only difference>>
+ - Polymorphism works similar to Java
+ - BOTH of them can have implementation of methods !!!!! (default implementation)
+ - Interface Delegation: Let you add features to a class via composition